-Spark sessions are held in a range of locations across Bucks and are held during early evening and weekends.
+Spark sessions are held in a range of locations across Bucks and are held during the early evening and weekends.

 Overweight young people can also experience emotional difficulties.
-If you know a young person would benefit from speaking to someone either online, on the phone, or in person, let them know about the free Buckinghamshire counselling service.
+If you know a young person would benefit from speaking to someone either online, on the phone, or in person, let them know about the free Buckinghamshire counseling service.

 PSHE and teaching about Health, Wellbeing, and Healthy Eating

 Health Education is now statutory for years 1 – 11 and is a key part of PSHE.
 The link below provides an overview of strands from the PSHE Association which address healthy eating through the PSHE curriculum.